MaxChengMingXuan/OpenFidea/Vintern LogBook Temp.md

 Lastly, I continue my project where I design an architecture for the system.

 ## Day 3
-Today I have a meeting with the MIS security teams and
+Today I have a meeting with the MIS security teams and we discuss about the progress of my project about the ISO27001:2022

 ## Day 4
 Today